 - or a SQL GUI tool like SQL Server Management Studio or dbForge Studio for SQL Server

-One way is through ALTER TABLE.
+One way is through ALTER TABLE Statement.
 Here’s an example where a primary key is also a clustered, composite index:

 USE AdventureWorks2017 GO ALTER TABLE [Person].[BusinessEntityAddress] ADD CONSTRAINT [PK_BusinessEntityAddress_BusinessEntityID_AddressID_AddressTypeID] PRIMARY KEY CLUSTERED ( [BusinessEntityID] ASC, [AddressID] ASC, [AddressTypeID] ASC ) GO